greatbsky/react-native-webview2/README.md

 [![Twitter](https://img.shields.io/twitter/url/https/github.com/greatbsky/react-native-webview2.svg?style=social)](https://twitter.com/intent/tweet?text=Wow:&url=%5Bobject%20Object%5D)

-This is the `WebView` or `Web` component in React Native both for Android and iOS, support `auto height` & `call js` between component and html document, very useful & easily!
+This is the `WebView` or `Web` component in React Native both for Android and iOS, support `auto height` & `call js` (not support on ios) between component and html document, very useful & easily!

   This is a JavaScript-only implementation of `WebView` in React Native, named `react-native-webview2` or `WebView` or `Web`.
   1. `react-native-webview2` can change the height of `WebView` dynamically when you set the prop `source={uri:xxx}`(until now not yet support html) if you not set the prop `style={height:xxx}`, otherwise the height of `WebView` is fixed.